 VAST Cluster leverages StorageClassMemory to persist lock information directly within the file system metadata tree.
 This reduces lock latency and ensures that all nodes have instant access to the current lock state of any file.
 There is no limit to the number of files that can have locks within the file system.
 However, because locks occupy a portion of a file's metadata structure, there is a limit on the number of locks that can simultaneously be held on a given file.
 This limit varies based on the length of the host names holding a lock.

-As a rough guideline, from VAST Cluster 2.2.0 up to 100,000 locks can be held per file when the host name is 40 characters in length.
-Prior to VAST Cluster 2.2.0, up to around 25 locks can be held per file when the host name is 40 characters in length.
+As a rough guideline, up to 100,000 locks can be held per file when the host name is 40 characters in length.

 VAST Cluster enables you to remove NLM locks from the VAST Cluster NFS server.
 This feature is designed to help you in the event that a client OS crashes and leaves behind locks.
 It releases the locks from the file and enables another client to lock the file.

-For VAST Cluster 2.0.0 and later versions, locks are removed automatically by NSM.
+From VAST Cluster 2.0.0, locks are removed automatically by NSM.
 Only locks that were leftover by crashes that happened before upgrade to VAST Cluster 2.0.0 or before enabling the client to notify NFS peers on reboot require manual removal.